daniel-schwarzenbach/CSP_Project/docs/CodingRules.md

 ## Our Types

-write symbols and types that are often into base.h++. do never write:
+write symbols and types that are often into Base.h++. do never write:
 `using namespace std;` or any other auto inclusion of a namespace. only use `using std::something` for the things you regulary need to use.